T-Tatsuya-W/AI_Coursework/README.md

 `git status` to check what you need to do

-to save your work;
+## to save your work
 `git add .` which will add all your changes

-`git commit -m"add a message" the message should briefly explain your changes `git push` to push all your changes to the git repo.
+`git commit -m"add a message"` the message should briefly explain your changes

+`git push` to push all your changes to the git repo.